Czareke/Travels-And-Tours/README.md

 This is a Node.js API for managing tours, user bookings, and handling payments using Stripe.
 Features

-- User Authentication (signup, login)
+- User Authentication (signUp, login)
 - CRUD operations for Tours
 - Booking Tours
 - Payment Processing with Stripe